admin-shell-io/questions-and-answers/README.md

 An example of modeling is provided in the following [publication](https://www.plattform-i40.de/IP/Redaktion/EN/Downloads/Publikation/AAS_Reference_Modelling.pdf?__blob=publicationFile&v=5).
 Example submodels are available [here](http://liabroker.ddns.net:51001/).
 Note: currently the specification of BOM submodel is ongoing within IDTA's "Bill of Material" working group (reference available [here](https://industrialdigitaltwin.org/en/content-hub/submodels)).
 For additional information see also [another question](#id42).

   (Answered 2022-06-13)

+**[How to define the relationship between asset instance and asset type wrt. corresponding submodels?](#idgh13)** <a id="idgh13"></a>

+For AAS, the relation "derivedFrom" should be used.
+For assets themselves, no such relation is currently available in the meta-model.
+If a reference to the asset type is needed, it can be solved by specifying some submodel elements (e.g. relation, property, or entity) which should be defined in context of a submodel template if needed.

+  (Answered 2022-08-12)

 ## Asset Administration Shell in Detail Series

  [Overview over all parts and versions ](https://www.plattform-i40.de/PI40/Redaktion/EN/Standardartikel/specification-administrationshell.html)